phaustin/climate_students_eoas/content/ugradsyllabus.rst

       - Notebook 18: Insolation
       - Notebook 19: Orbital variations, insolation, and the ice ages
       - Notebook 20: Heat transport

-    - Assignment 5 - Climate change in the CESM simulations - due 9pm Feb 13th - parts 1, 2, 3, 4, and 5
+   - Assignment 5 - Climate change in the CESM simulations - due 9pm Feb 13th - all parts

-Mid-term break: 20-26 Feb
+-- Mid-term break: 20-26 Feb --

 Week 7 (27 Feb - 5 Mar) - Modelling atmospheric general circulation (RHW)
    - Pre-class reading: Chapter 13 of Global Physical Climatology

    - Pre-class Quiz #6

    - Labs:
-      - Notebook 17: Clouds and cloud feedback
-      - Notebook 18: Insolation
+      - Notebook 21: The one-dimensional energy balance model
-      - Notebook 19: Orbital variations, insolation, and the ice ages
+      - Notebook 22: Modeling the seasonal cycle of surface temperature
-      - Notebook 20: Heat transport
+      - Notebook 23: Atmospheric Dynamics in the CESM
+      - Notebook 24: A peek at numerical methods for diffusion models

    - Students choose final project topic from a selection in discussion with instructors

-Week 8 (27 Feb - 5 Mar) - Modelling coupled atmosphere-ocean circulation and internal variability (RHW)
+Week 8 (6 - 12 Mar) - Modelling coupled atmosphere-ocean circulation and internal variability (RHW)
    - Pre-class reading: Chapter 7 and 8 of Global Physical Climatology (Ocean General Circulation and Climate and Intraseasonal and Interannual variability)

    - Pre-class Quiz #7

    - Labs:
-      - Notebook 24: Ice-albedo feedback and Snowball Earth in the EBM
+      - Notebook 25: Ice-albedo feedback and Snowball Earth in the EBM
       - Notebook 26: Coupled Dynamics in the CESM
       - Notebook: analysis of CESM large ensemble data: https://github.com/NCAR/cesm-lens-aws; running the notebook on `Pangeo <https://aws-uswest2-binder.pangeo.io/v2/gh/NCAR/cesm-lens-aws/binder-config?urlpath=git-pull?repo=https://github.com/NCAR/cesm-lens-aws%26amp%3Bbranch=main%26amp%3Burlpath=lab/tree/cesm-lens-aws/%3Fautodecode>`_ will give you access to the large ensemble dataset without having to download it.
 Login with github (you can create an account for free if you don’t already have one)

-   - Optional notebook: Notebook 25: Ice-albedo feedback and Snowball Earth in the EBM

-   - Students choose final project topic from a selection, in discussion with instructors
+   - Project proposal - due 9pm Mar 6th

-Week 9 (6 - 12 Mar) - Climate model hierachy and uses (RHW)
+Week 9 (13 - 19 Mar) - Climate model hierachy and uses (RHW)
    - Pre-class reading: Chapters 9, 12 and 13 of Global Physical Climatology (Paleoclimate, Natural Climate Change and Anthropogenic Climate Change)

    - Pre-class Quiz #8